kunyavskiy/testlib4j/README.md

 ## How to implement your checker

-Every checker should implement the `ru.ifmo.testlib.Checker` interface.
+Every checker should implement the `Checker` interface.
-There is a single method to implement, namely, `Outcome test(InStream inf, InStream ouf, InStream ans)`, where the arguments of type `ru.ifmo.testlib.InStream` correspond to the input file, the output file and the answer file, correspondingly.
+There is a single method to implement, namely, `Outcome test(InStream inf, InStream ouf, InStream ans)`, where the arguments of type `InStream` correspond to the input file, the output file and the answer file, correspondingly.

 In this method, you do everything you normally do within a checker.